Common casting Faults

 11.

 When performing an overhead cast, the fly line should travel over the rod tip, not out to the side.
-These overhead casting rules also apply to the double haul.
+These overhead casting rules also apply when double hauling.

 12.

 A double haul is simply an overhead cast with the addition of two progressive pulls with the line hand.
 One on the back cast, and one on the forward cast.
-These pulls increase the line speed, increase the bend in the rod or spring, tighten the loops in the fly line and allow you to achieve greater distances.
+These pulls will increase the line speed, enable you to feel the rod bend, assist with tightening the loops in the fly line to help achieve greater distances, cast into the wind, and gain the ability to cast into tighter places along the river bank.

 Back to Top